tomaszkubacki/kafka_connect_demo/kafka_to_sql_server/kafka_to_sql_server.md

 JdbcSinkConnector requires, that messages are schema based either by passing schema with payload or passing schema id.

+>[!TIP]
+>Make sure all containers are up and running as defined in root docker-compose.yml file

 ### Kafka to SqlServer steps